 Right-Wing Media’s Neurocognitive and Societal Effects

-2 The Insidious Ways News Content Inflects People’s Politics
+2 The Insidious Ways News Content Can Inflects People’s Politics

-5 UK Tabloids & Public Support For Immigration: A Cultivation Experiment
+5 Tabloids and Public Support for Immigration: A Cultivation Experiment

 6 On the Importance of Journalism Ethics for a Democratic Society